niceguy4/8812au-20210629/README.md

 ```
 ### Notes:

-* For Kali in Virtualbox, I did have to unplug the adapter once or twice to get the card to show up in IW DEV.
-Also, within Virtualbox I had to see the USB Controller to USB 2.0 under Settings -> USB.
+* For Kali in VirtualBox, I did have to unplug the adapter once or twice to get the card to show up in IW DEV after the steps above.
+Also, within VirtualBox I had to set the USB Controller to USB 2.0 under Settings -> USB.

-* Setup was test using the standard USB, not USB-C. I had to move the USB adapter to different USB slots until the lights were blinking blue.
+* Setup was successful using the standard USB, not USB-C. The card came with a USB-C to USB adapter.
+I had to move the USB plug to different slots until the lights were blinking blue on the wireless card.